idibidiart/react-native-responsive-grid/README.md

 ## Background

 Before React Native v0.42 we didn't have a performant, declarative way of specifying percentage-based dimensions.
 Then came React Native v0.42 which gave us that ability.
 Since then several open source contributors have made responsive grids that take advantage of this new capability.
-This "grid" takes one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and modifies it heavily to produce a simple yet powerful layout model that we can use to implement responsive and adaptive behavior in our apps.
+This "grid" takes one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and modifies it heavily to produce a simple yet powerful layout model that we can use to implement responsive and adaptive behavior.

 ## Percentsage-based Dynamic, Responsive Layout